alvintwng/challenge/problem2/readme.md

 				new Talk( "Overdoing it in Python 45min",45 ),
 				...
 ```
-The following are three objects for Finished-By-Noon output:
+The following are three class objects for Finished-By-Noon output:
 ### Event.java
 ``` java
 public class Event {